DennisMitchell/sesos/README.md

     put

-This instruction write the value of the cell under the data head the data head.
+This instruction write the value of the cell under the data to STDOUT.
 The exact behavior depends on the assembler directives.

     jmp